-In March 2020 we all went into lockdown, which significantly changed societies and economies.
-As a comparatively small organisation with limited resources, our ability to respond was tested like never before.
-Despite this, our incredible staff worked tirelessly to serve, protect and campaign for the interests of consumers, regardless of circumstances, to help build their resilience and confidence.
+There is no single consumer perspective.
+In the three years that has followed, societies and economies have changed significantly, and our ability to respond was tested like never before.
+Despite this, our staff worked tirelessly to serve, protect and campaign for the interests of consumers, regardless of circumstances, to build their resilience and welfare.